colleenjg/OpenScope_CA_Analysis/README.md

 * Joel Zylberberg (joelzy@yorku.ca)
 * Blake Richards  (blake.richards@mcgill.ca)

-The code also uses some modules shared by authors at the AIBS.
+The module `sess_util.Dataset2p.py` contains code shared by authors at the AIBS.
 The authors of the code cannot guarantee support for its usage.